IIIF/api/source/api/presentation/2.0/index.md

 ####  6.6.6.
 Comment Annotations

 For annotations which are comments about the canvas, as opposed to painting content resources onto the canvas, there are different types of motivation to make the distinction clear.
-For annotations about the content (such as comments, notes, descriptions etc.) the `motivation` _should_{: .rfc} be "oa:commenting", but _may_{: .rfc} be any from the list given in the [Open Annotation][XXX] specification.
+For annotations about the content (such as comments, notes, descriptions etc.) the `motivation` _SHOULD_ be "oa:commenting", but _MAY_ be any from the list given in the [Open Annotation][XXX] specification.

 ```javascript
 {